 - Finally, install a monitoring mechanism to ensure that internal processes for compliance are up to date and consistently followed.

-A small business HR compliance checklist
+An HR compliance checklist for businesses

 Ultimately, it is critical that today's HR leaders balance HR strategy and compliance.
-By having an overarching strategy that lays out your company's goals and objectives – and ties that to compliance planning — firms can make more informed decisions that may minimize risk and keep compliance as an achievable goal.
+By instilling an overarching strategy that lays out your company's goals and objectives – and ties that to compliance planning — firms can make more informed decisions that may minimize risk and keep compliance as an achievable goal.

-Many organizations find it useful to develop a compliance checklist that functions as a compass for areas that they must keep in mind at all times.
+Many organizations find it useful to develop a checklist that functions as a compass for areas that they must keep in mind at all times.
 As noted above, some key areas to monitor and ensure are compliant at all times include:

-- Completion and compliant retention of Form I-9 for every employee
+- Completion and compliant retention of Form I-9

 - Ensuring non-discriminatory hiring practices